alexherbo2/krabby/README.md

 - [Kakoune] ([@mawww]) for [ideas][Why Kakoune] and [selection.cc].
 - [Saka Key] ([@eejdoowad]) was a reference, for implementation and its code quality.
+- [@ul], for his advice and proofreading, especially in the early stages.

 [Chrome]: https://google.com/chrome/
 [Chrome Web Store]: https://chrome.google.com/webstore